digiry/bookreviews/README.md

 # bookreviews

-It's a pre-workspace as I write book reviews
+It's a pre-workspace to prepare book reviews.